reshamas/reshamas.github.io/_posts/2000-01-01-overview-of-wimlds-chapters.md

 [WiMLDS](http://wimlds.org) is the acronym for "Women in Machine Learning & Data Science".
 It was founded in 2013 by [Erin LeDell](https://twitter.com/ledell).
 The first chapter of WiMLDS was in the [Bay Area](https://www.meetup.com/Bay-Area-Women-in-Machine-Learning-and-Data-Science/).

+Five years later, there are 30+ chapters worldwide in 15 countries and 6 continents.
+(Antarctica remains unrepresented.)
+Total membership is 18K.

 ## Mission
 The mission of WiMLDS is to support and promote women and gender minorities who are practicing, studying or are interested in the fields of machine learning and data science.